Stock events for Coty, Inc. (COTY)

 COTY’s Geographic footprint

-Coty has a significant global presence, with products sold in over 120 to 125 countries across six continents.
-Its global headquarters are in New York City, USA, with key offices in Paris, France, and Geneva, Switzerland.
-Coty supports its global operations with R&D centers in Germany, Monaco, the US, China, and Switzerland, manufacturing facilities in multiple countries, and extensive marketing, sales, and distribution networks worldwide.
+Coty boasts a significant global presence, with its products sold in over 125 countries across six continents.
+Europe contributes close to 48% of its sales, the Americas account for 40%, and the Asia-Pacific region makes up 12%.
+The company supports its global operations with research and development centers located in Germany, Monaco, the US, China, and Switzerland, along with manufacturing facilities and extensive marketing and distribution networks worldwide.

 COTY Corporate Image Assessment